curl/everything-curl/libcurl/easyhandle.md

 An easy handle, with all its currently set options, can be duplicated using `curl_easy_duphandle()`.
 It returns a copy of the handle passed in to it.

-The caches and other state information will not be carried over.
+The caches and other state information are not carried over.